 - All write permissions have been removed from the entire submitted dataset

 DITL traces are primarily compressed pcap files covering approximately 48-hour periods.
+Some of the earlier DITL collections also contain BIND query log dumps instead.
 OARC has DITL traces for the following years: